 Chronic Low Back Pain Relief

-Research on stand-alone massage sessions (not combined with other treatments) showed “robust” support of massage.
-These benefits are for chronic non-malignant low back pain.
-Massage scored higher than chiropractic, acupuncture, exercise, patient education and progressive relaxation.
-Various types of massage were assessed, with the aim to determine pain relief for various parts of the body.
-The research covered low back pain, tension headaches, migraine headaches, shoulder pain, and fibromyalgia.
+In research of sessions for various body areas, massage scored higher than chiropractic, acupuncture, exercise, patient education and progressive relaxation for low back pain.
 The best, most cost-effective results involved massage in 6-10 sessions, once a week for chronic low back pain.
 (Evidence-Based Complementary and Alternative Medicine).